Touring California’s Wine Country: What to Know Before You Go

 Start with fruits.
 Does it smell citrusy, tropical, floral or berry-like?
 Blue, black or red berries?
 Describing aroma takes some imagination.
 For this test, “there are no wrong answers”.

 Do you detect subtle secondary aromas from the winemaking process?
 Most common are yeast, cheese, nuts or hops.
 Your nose might also pick up hints of the barrel or bottle aging such as holiday spices, vanilla, autumn leaves, bark, moss, tobacco, leather, cedar or roasted bacon.

-If you have a some time, notice the aromas of a good mature wine right after it is opened and how they change after it has had a few minutes to sit and breath in a little oxygen.
+If you have some time, notice the aromas of a good mature wine right after it is opened and how they change after it has had a few minutes to sit and breathe in a little oxygen.

 Sip.
 Now, take a sip.
 Gently roll the wine around in the mouth.
 Part your lips ever so slightly and draw in some air for even more flavor.
 Swallow.
 Repeat.
 Pace yourself by using the “spit” receptacle at the tasting counter.

 What do you taste?
 All wines are acidic and have sour notes.
 Do you taste bitter flavors?
-Sweetness from residual sugars is usually easy to detect.
+The sweetness from residual sugars is usually easy to detect.
 Put what you taste into words.
 How about pineapple, cherries, cranberry, orange, blackberries, plum or pumpkin?

 Wine has texture, especially high alcohol and very ripe ones.
 Alcohol makes the wine feel “richer”.
 You are detecting tannins when your tongue has a drying sensation.

 When alcohol, tannins and flavors are in a pleasant balance then you can say the wine has a good structure.
 Notice how things change on the second or third sip.